 Housing costs in Kingsville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Kingsville is a decidedly white-collar town, with fully 85.50% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Kingsville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Kingsville who work in office and administrative support (13.92%), management occupations (11.59%), and teaching (10.11%).
+Kingsville is a decidedly white-collar town, with fully 87.58% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Kingsville is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Kingsville who work in management occupations (14.74%), office and administrative support (10.70%), and healthcare (9.64%).

 Also of interest is that Kingsville has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Kingsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kingsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kingsville include Irish, English, Italian, and Polish.
+The greatest number of Kingsville residents report their race to be White, followed by Asian.
+Important ancestries of people in Kingsville include German, Irish, Italian, Polish, and English.

 The most common language spoken in Kingsville is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Greek.